 Assignments and examinations are the basic means of evaluating your knowledge and understanding of course content.
 Your final grade for a course is normally determined by a weighted average of the marks for all assignments and examinations completed in the course.
-You should review your course syllabus for specifics.
+You should review the Course Syllabus of each course you're registered in for specifics.